Tuition: More Information About Financial Aid

 Interest rates are determined each year for new loans being made from July 1 to the following June 30.
 Once the loan is originated, that interest rate is locked in for that particular loan and will not change over the life of that loan.

 Financial Aid Repayment

-If you receive a Pell Grant and/or Student Loans while attending Western Governors University and then withdraw up through completion of the six-month period of enrollment for which you were charged WGU tuition, you will be subject to the federal Return of Title IV funds calculation.
+If you receive a Pell Grant and/or Direct Student Loans while attending Western Governors University and then withdraw up through completion of the six-month period of enrollment for which you were charged WGU tuition, you will be subject to the federal Return of Title IV funds calculation.
 The calculation determines the amount of Title IV funds you have earned as of the date of withdrawal.
 The amount of Title IV program assistance earned is based on the amount of time you spent in academic attendance and has no relationship to your incurred institutional charges.

 Net Price Calculator